-- Injuries resulting from an employee’s attempted suicide;
+- Injuries resulting from attempting suicide

 Workers in Florida and Alabama who have been hurt on the job should seek legal assistance promptly to protect their rights.
 For some workers, this representation involves ensuring that the employee gets the workers’ compensation he or she deserves.
 In other cases, this involves avoiding the workers’ compensation system, in situations where the employee’s most appropriate avenue of recovery is a tort lawsuit.
-To get the highest quality advice and assistance, contact the workers’ compensation attorneys at The Martin Law Firm, LLC at 1 (866) 514-1957 or online now.
+To get the highest quality advice and assistance, contact the workers’ compensation attorneys at The Martin Law Firm, LLC at (866) 514-1957 or online now.